rafaqz/DimensionalData.jl/docs/src/groupby.md

 groupby(A, Ti=>Bins(month, 4))
 ````

-Doing this requires slighly padding the bin edges, so the lookup
+Doing this requires slightly padding the bin edges, so the lookup
 of the output is less than ideal.

 == specific values as bins